Freyaljy/project1_report/README.md

 # stats220

 *My name is jingyi Liu*

-My UPI id jliu608
-My student ID is 845101948
-In this term I have study:
+I am a student<,in this term I have study:.

-statistics 220
+*statistic 220

-statistics 125
-statistics 201
+*statistic 201

+*statistic 125

-computer science 225
+*computer science 225

+*physics 102